 First Aid: The volunteer in this area must be a licensed EMT, Nurse or Doctor.
 Credentials are required.
 Set-up is on Thursday and crew is always on call for all kinds of bites, scratches, headaches, etc. When necessary the ambulance is called.

-Grounds: This job takes place beginning on Wednesday evening and continues through the weekend ending on Tuesday evening.
+Grounds: Shifts are available beginning on Wednesday evening through the weekend ending on Tuesday evening.
+You can work before, during, and/or after the festival.
 Some of the jobs include setting up canopies and aisles, moving chairs, tables and other festival equipment to proper areas.
-A strong back is important.
+A strong back is important for some of the jobs.
 This crew also monitors the restrooms with supplies and mops-up.
 A volunteer with a pick-up or utility trailer would be a good addition.

 Information Booth: This is a public relation job during the festival hours.
 As a representative of the organization you would help people find their way, take care of the lost and found, work with the grounds crew, answer the festival phone, sell coffee, and in general be supportive to the patrons.

-Instrument Raffle: This job takes place during the festival and is to take care of the fund raising instrument raffle and sell festival DVD’s.
+Instrument Raffle: This job is during the festival and takes care of the fund raising instrument raffle and sell festival DVDs.
 This is a public relations job representing the organization.

-Instrument Exchange: This job takes place during the festival and involves registering instruments from the general public to be sold to a new owner.
+Instrument Exchange: This job is during the festival and involves registering instruments from the general public to be sold to a new owner.
 It is a controlled area where the instruments are displayed and played.
 Sales benefit Old Songs and keep instruments in circulation.

 Old Songs Sales Booth: This job entails selling performer product and Old Songs memorabilia.
-It starts Friday afternoon and ends on Sunday night.
+It begins early Friday afternoon and ends on Sunday night.
 This is a public relations job representing the organization.

 Recycling: This job begins on Friday by putting out the recycle barrels around the grounds.
 Regular pick-ups follow and sorting into bags for the recycle center.
 We collect cans, glass bottles and cardboard which can be flattened.
 Most of the finishing up is done Sunday afternoon and evening to be sure all the recyclables are ready to go.